Californ1a/alt1-jank-autosplitter/readme.md

     alt1://addapp/https://californ1a.github.io/alt1-jank-autosplitter/appconfig.json

-Then hit the `Add App` button and open the newly added app (you might have to hit the wrench in the top right of the app and give it additional permissions).
+Then hit the `Add App` button and open the newly added app.

 ### LiveSplit Integration